Brazil 14 min

 As an EI, you are personally liable for finance and tax debts, which means your private assets can be forcibly used to settle your business debts.
 Many independent contractors purchase liability insurance to help mitigate this risk.

 It’s also important to cover yourself when drafting and signing agreements with clients.
-Our legal experts can provide you with fully compliant contract templates, for both Brazilian and international clients.
+Our legal experts can provide you with fully compliant contract templates for both Brazilian and international clients.

 Accounting requirements for independent contractors in Brazil

 As an EI or MEI, you do not need to publish financial statements or accounts.
-However, you must still keep organized, accurate records of all your income and expenditure (including client invoices, purchase orders, bank statements, and receipts) for at least five years.
+However, you must still keep organized, accurate records of all your income and expenditures (including client invoices, purchase orders, bank statements, and receipts) for at least five years.
 This will also help you correctly file your taxes, give you a stronger picture of your financial situation, and generally make life easier if you are audited by the tax authorities.

-You can either manage these records yourself using an accounting or bookkeeping tool, or hire a professional bookkeeper or accountant.
+You can either manage these records yourself using an accounting or bookkeeping tool or hire a professional bookkeeper or accountant.

 The dangers of contractor misclassification in Brazil

 As a result, companies may deliberately misclassify you to circumvent their legal obligations, while at other times, it may happen accidentally.
+Misclassification of employees is no small matter.
 Whether it’s intentional or not, misclassification can result in penalties and fines for both you and your client.

 As an independent contractor, you can work with your clients to ensure this doesn’t happen.
 Discuss your role and responsibilities with them, and review the working arrangement regularly.